Does Core Web Vitals Matter? What Do They Do?

 Scroll down to the “Diagnostics” section for a list of things you can do to boost your site’s performance.

 Keep in mind that the Core Web Vitals report isn’t intended to help you determine the status of a particular page.
-Instead, it allows you to determine the overall health of your website.
+Instead, it lets you assess your website’s overall health.

 How to Improve Core Web Vitals Performance?